dlangille/anvil/README.md

 To use fetch, set FETCH_TOOL to any other value, or remove it from the file.

 Yep, lots to work on here.

+## Certificate fingerprints for Postfix

+If you need certificate fingerprints, say for Postfix, see  also https://github.com/dlangille/fingerprint-shifter